 39 Syed Alwi Road, tel: +65 6291 6677

 2. The Writing Club

-The Writing’s Club’s name takes inspiration from the code word that stood for clandestine whisky drinking nights amongst groups of men.
+The Writing’s Club‘s name takes inspiration from the code word that stood for clandestine whiskey drinking nights among groups of men.
 Located in the opulent Palais Renaissance, the bar boasts more than 700 hand-picked labels of rare and collectible whiskeys from all around the world, and prides itself on its intimate atmosphere — it comfortably accommodates 36 people on its luxurious leather armchairs and bar stools.
-Founded by husband-and-wife team Soo San and Sherin, the two scour the world for the most exquisite drams from distilleries, hole-in-the-wall whisky shops, and remote liquor stores.
+Founded by husband-and-wife team Soo San and Sherin, the two scour the world for the most exquisite drams from distilleries, hole-in-the-wall whiskey shops, and remote liquor stores.

 3. The Single Cask

 Whiskey connoisseurs frequent The Single Cask for a unique reason: The bar collects drams from lesser known family-owned distilleries and independent bottlers and has a bountiful glossary of liquor that includes single malts, boutique blended malts and single cask rums for varying noses.
 Tucked away in Chjimes’ Caldwell House, the bar was the first Whisky Ambassador accredited venue in Singapore.
 Aficionados will enjoy the independently bottled The Single Cask 21-year-old The Ardmore, which combines the sweet, thick waves of honey and caramel with heady smoke and mature oak, and finishes with a light pinch of sea salt and pepper.